Drishti Rajkhowa

-Drishti Rajkhowa alias Drishti Asom, (Real name: Manoj Rabha) was until 2011 the Commander of the 109 battalion of ULFA, the banned outlawed group of Assam.
-He is said to be one of the close confidantes of the group's commander-in-chief Paresh Baruah and an RPG expert.
+Drishti Rajkhowa (Assamese: দৃষ্টি ৰাজখোৱা) alias Drishti Asom, (Real name: Manoj Rabha) was until 2011 the Commander of the 109 battalion of ULFA, the banned outlawed group of Assam.
+He was said to be one of the close confidantes of the group's commander-in-chief Paresh Baruah and an RPG expert.
 He is also a central committee member of the group.

 In November 2011, ULFA commander-in-chief Paresh Baruah promoted him as the deputy commander-in-chief along with Bijay Das alias Bijay Chinese, forming a new central committee after Arabinda Rajkhowa and his followers involved with Lateral talk to government of India.

 Militancy life

-Manoj Rabha joined the ULFA in 1988 and adopted the alias Drishti Rajkhowa.
+Rajkhowa joined the ULFA in 1988 and adopted the alias Drishti Rajkhowa.
 He was trained in Myanmar and Afghanistan-Pakistan border.